FluuxIO/XMPP/README.md

    ```bash
    carthage update --platform iOS --use-submodules --no-use-binaries
    ```
 	 We’re using `--use-submodules` so that our dependencies are added as submodules.
-This allows users to consume our framework outside of Carthage if they want.
-We use `--no-use-binaries` so that our dependencies are built on our system.
+This allows users to build the resulting application without Carthage if they want.
+We use `--no-use-binaries` so that dependencies are built locally on our system.
 6. Open your application workspace and add your dependency projects into your workspace.
 You can do so by dragging the bundle `Carthage/Checkouts/XMPP/XMPP.xcodeproj` to your workspace.
 7. In the *General* tab of your target, add Fluux XMPP as an embedded binary.
 Click `+` and select XMPP.framework for iOS.
 8. You should now be able to use the framework from your app.
 Here is an example of minimal code you can add to your app to to an XMPP client: [Fluux XMPP client example for Fluux XMPP v0.0.1](https://gist.github.com/mremond/319dd29f2c308cf807f199b812260f98)